 Here are the largest mountain towns in Colorado, in order of estimated population:

 Grand Junction – Western Plateau at 4,583′

-Located on the opposite side of Interstate 70 from Denver, less than 5 hours drive, Grand Junction (GJ) is the biggest town in Colorado west of the continental divide.
-It the Mesa County Seat, aptly named for the abundance of flat topped mountains in the region.
-In fact, the largest and grandest one in the world, lies a little more than an hour east of town.
+Located on the opposite side of Interstate 70 from Denver, less than a 5 hour’s drive, Grand Junction (GJ) is the biggest town in Colorado west of the continental divide.
+It is the Mesa County Seat, aptly named for the abundance of flat topped mountains in the region.
+In fact, the largest and grandest one in the world lies a little more than an hour east of town.

 Colorado National Monument is sandwiched between Grand Junction and its western neighbor Fruita, providing everything from rock climbing and mountain biking, to a scenic auto tour.